 This is an intermediate level course on Metadata and their use and significance in resource discovery.
 This course is intended primarily for the following categories of persons: students who have completed a cataloguing and classification course; practitioners who have some general knowledge of metadata and are involved in indexing electronic resources or web-sites; practitioners who provide metadata for digital collections in archives, museums and libraries; practitioners with little or no metadata training; IT personnel who use metadata, for example, in creating websites for clients.
-It is designed to provide skills in identifying, creating and using quality metadata, related schemas, syntax and quality control issues.
+It is designed to provide skills in identifying, creating and using quality metadata.
+It provides an understanding of the purpose, use, types, standards, creation and storage of metadata, related schemas, syntax and quality control issues.
 It therefore prepares students to manage collection-specific metadata projects.
 In presenting the different modules, the Caribbean situation will be examined where applicable and implications for application in Caribbean libraries, archives and museums will be addressed.